paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 The following CloudFormation steps will cause a **manual** Certificate renewal in TLSPC.

 1. Navigate to https://us-east-1.console.aws.amazon.com/cloudformation/home
-1. Find or search for your Stack using the name you provided earlier
+1. Find or search for your Stack using the name you provided earlier.
 1. The Stack name is displayed as a blue hyperlink.
 Click this link now.
 1. Toward the top-right of the console you will see four buttons.
    Locate the **"Update"** button and click it.